 Blackpool made it four wins out of five after beating fifth-placed Portsmouth at Fratton Park.

-Pompey were somehow denied going ahead in the first half when Marcus Harness and Rasmus Nicolaisen saw their efforts blocked.
+Pompey somehow didn't go ahead in the first half when Marcus Harness and Rasmus Nicolaisen saw their efforts blocked.

 Gillingham 2-0 Bristol Rovers